 You’ve selected “Monitor Groups” in the “Show rows for” option on the tile menu

-When you hover over the tile and click on the gear icon in the top right corner of the tile, you have many options for the data displayed in this tile.
+When you open the three-dot menu to access the tile settings, you have many options for the data displayed in this tile.
 If you select Monitor groups from the Show rows for selection box, you will not get any SLA data.
 The tile will display the other fields like Total time, Checks, Confirmed errors, Uptime percentage, and Downtime for the monitor groups, but you will not get any values in the SLA fields because SLA data is not data that we can aggregate across monitors.
 You can show data for specific monitors or monitor groups by selecting them on the Quick Access menu or in the tile settings, but your data will still appear in rows for individual monitors in those groups.